ksopyla/pytorch-course/docs/01-tensors/00_module_1_introduction.md

 # Module 1 – I See Tensors Everywhere 🕶️

-> “There **is** no spoon – there are only tensors.” — *Neo, probably*
+> “Behold, fledgling datanauts!
+The world is naught but tensors awaiting my command — and soon, *yours*! ” — **Professor Victor Py Torchenstein**

-Welcome to the tensor dojo!
-By cracking open this module you've officially taken the red-pill of deep-learning.
-From here on out you'll recognise that every pixel, every token, every click-through rate is secretly a multidimensional array begging to be `torch.tensor`-ed.
+Salutations, my brilliant (and delightfully reckless) apprentices!
+By opening this manuscript you have volunteered to join my clandestine legion of PyTorch adepts.
+Consider this your official red-pill moment: from today every pixel, every token, every measly click-through rate shall reveal its true form—a multidimensional array begging to be `torch.tensor`-ed … and we shall oblige it with maniacal glee! *Mwahaha!* 🔥🧪

 ![pytorch tensors everywhere](../assets/meme_tensors_everywhere.jpg)

-In the next few notebooks we'll summon tensors from thin air, slice them like sushi, bend their shapes like a data-wizard and let autograd do the calculus heavy-lifting while we sip ☕.
-By the end you'll be able to:
+Over the next notebooks we will:

-- Create tensors out of numbers, NumPy arrays and pure chaotic randomness.
+- Conjure tensors from thin air, coffee grounds, and suspiciously random seeds.
-- Shape-shift them with `view`, `reshape`, `squeeze`, `unsqueeze`, `permute` & friends.
+- Shape-shift them with `view`, `reshape`, `squeeze`, `unsqueeze`, `permute` & the occasional dramatic flourish of `einops`.
-- Crunch serious maths – from element-wise hijinks to the matrix multiplications that power Transformers.
+- Crunch mathematics so ferocious it makes matrix multiplications whimper — and powers mighty Transformers.
-- Charm the GPU, dodge gradient explosions 🏃‍♂️💥, and generally look **very** clever in front of your friends.
+- Charm the GPU, dodge gradient explosions 🏃‍♂️💥, and look **diabolically** clever while doing it.

-## Lesson Checklist
+## Minion Mission Checklist 📝

 1. [Introduction to Tensors](01_introduction_to_tensors.ipynb)
 2. [Tensor Manipulation](02_tensor_manipulation.ipynb)